Bilal2453/coro-docs/docs/coro-channel.md

 timer:start(1000, 1000, callback) -- start it and repeat every second
 ```

-Note: In the previous example the callback could be defined in the following way to avoid creating a new one everytime:
+In the previous example the callback can also be created in the following way to avoid creating new coroutine each time:
 ```lua
 local callback = coroutine.wrap(function()
   while true do